 A:If you encounter a specific error during the installation process, you can find instructions to fix it in OpenScholar's installation troubleshooting page.
 If you experience a blank white page with no error message, that please visit Drupal's White Screen of Death page.

 Q: Who uses OpenScholar?

-A: Harvard University uses OpenScholar for personal academic sites and academic project sites.
+A: Over 75 universities and institutions globablly use OpenScholar for personal academic sites and academic project sites.
 OpenScholar is freely available for download.
-If you are part of an academic institution and currently using an OpenScholar installation, please contact us so we can list your institution.
+If you are part of an academic institution and currently use an OpenScholar installation, please contact us so we can list your institution.